eclipse-openj9/openj9-docs/docs/xcodecachetotal.md

 ## Explanation

-By default, the total size of the JIT code cache is 256 MB for a 64-bit VM and 64 MB for a 31/32-bit VM.
+By default, the total JIT code cache size is 256 MB for a 64-bit VM and 64 MB for a 31/32-bit VM or 25% of the physical memory available to the VM process, whichever is lesser.
 Long-running, complex, server-type applications can fill the JIT code cache, which can cause performance problems because not all of the important methods can be JIT-compiled.
 Use the `-Xcodecachetotal` option to increase or decrease the maximum code cache size to a setting that suits your application.
 The minimum size of the code cache is restricted to 2 MB.

 The value that you specify is rounded up to a multiple of the code cache block size, as specified by the [-Xcodecache](xcodecache.md) option.
 If you specify a value for the `-Xcodecachetotal` option that is smaller than the default setting, that value is ignored.